codybenlewis/quick-draw-for-processing/README.md

 ## Documentation

-The QuickDraw class currently has 5 main public functions for creating and manipulating the drawing data.
+The QuickDraw class currently has 7 main public functions for processing the drawing data.

 ```
-create()`
+create()
 mode()
 info()
 length()